 Bitcoin may be intended as a new currency, but it also has similarities to an alternative investment—and perhaps the closest parallel is gold.
 Neither bitcoin nor physical gold has any intrinsic value: They don’t pay interest like a bond and they don’t generate earnings and dividends like a stock.
 Instead, the value ascribed to both bitcoin and gold is born mostly of faith and trust.

 True, gold has some limited use—mostly for jewelry—and historically it has been recognized as a store of value by major governments, while bitcoin can make neither claim.
 Still, like gold, bitcoin has a value largely because owners trust that the supply is limited and because they have faith that others will also view it as valuable.
 In some ways, bitcoin is superior to gold.
 While both are recognized as a medium of exchange not controlled by any national government, bitcoin should be cheaper to buy, hold and sell.

 Some have hoped that bitcoin would prove to be a safe haven during rough financial markets.
 That didn’t happen in the bear markets of either 2020 or 2022.
 Others have hoped cryptocurrencies would fare well during periods of escalating inflation.
 That also hasn’t happened.

-In recent years, bitcoin has been subject to large speculative swings in value.
-But assuming the market for bitcoin isn’t discredited or replaced by some other virtual currency, all you can expect from bitcoin over the long run is a return equal to the global inflation rate—which is exactly what you can expect from gold.
-As such, while you might be able to make a short-term speculative gain, it’s unlikely to be a great long-run investment.
+Nonetheless, there’s some chance bitcoin will indeed prove to be a long-term hedge against inflation, similar to gold, with a return equal to the global inflation rate.
+As such, while you might be able to make a short-term speculative gain, bitcoin is unlikely to be a great long-run investment.
 What if you do make large gains?
 There’s good news: The IRS has said that profits earned by bitcoin owners will be subject to capital gains taxes, not income taxes.

 Next: Real Estate Stocks